 2. L’Eixample neighbourhood

-The Eixample was built during the nineteenth and twentieth century after the old city centre’s medieval walls were torn down.
+The Eixample was built during the nineteenth and twentieth centuries after the old city centre’s medieval walls were torn down.
 The area is characterised by wide streets and tree-lined avenues flanked by elegant five to seven-story buildings.

 The Eixample is where most of Barcelona’s famous Modernista buildings are located, including Casa Batlló, La Pedrera, the Sant Pau Art Nouveau Site, and La Sagrada Familia.
 This is also where many of the city’s most upmarket shops, restaurants and hotels are located.

 Strictly speaking, l’Eixample is a district of Barcelona that is divided into ten neighbourhoods, including Eixample left, Eixample Right, Sagrada Familia, Fort Peinc and Sant Antoni.

 When choosing a hotel in l’Eixample, as with most areas outside the Gothic Quarter, I recommend you base your choice on what the hotel offers and proximity to a metro station rather than the exact location.